BoothGroup/Vayesta/docs/source/tutorials/tutorials/1dhubbard.rst

 .. literalinclude:: 1d_hubbard.py
    :lines: 5-7

-The function `ref:Hubbard1D` is a specialized function used to create a Hubbard's model based on the user-defined variables such as *nsite*, *nelectron*, and *hubbard_u* as shown below:
+where the function `ref:Hubbard1D` is specialized to create a 1-D Hubbard's model based on the user-defined variables such as *nsite*, *nelectron*, and
+*hubbard_u*.
+An important feature of Vayesta_ is the way in which desired properties are printed and stored.
+This is done in a new folder created in the current working directory and called **vayesta_output** where a *log_file* and *error_log* are placed.
+The user has the possibility to name these files as is done in the option output 'ref:Hubbard1D'.

+Computation of calculations is carried out using the module `ref:LatticeMF`

 .. literalinclude:: 1d_hubbard.py
-   :lines: 5-7
+   :lines: 10-11

-An important feature of Vayesta_ is the way in which desired properties are printed and stored.